abhinandanraj/Coding_Challenges/README.md

 ---
 #### Challenge 21
      Program Details
      A pizza shop makes vegan pizzas as well as meat based pizzas.
 The customers place N orders at the shop and their order number gets printed on thier bill.
-     The shop displays K out of N both - vegan and meat based pizza orders on thier display screen at a single time.
-     The pizza shop is very famous and receives many orders.
+     The shop displays K out of N both - vegan and meat based pizza orders on thier display screen at a single time.The pizza shop is very famous and receives many orders.
      So to avoid confusion, the vegan pizza orders are displayed as a positive order number and the meat based pizza orders are displayed as a negative order number.
-     All the orders are delivered in the order in which they are displayed on the screen.
-     Each time a displayed order is ready, it is then removed from the display screen and the next order is added to the display at the end.
+     All the orders are delivered in the order in which they are displayed on the screen.Each time a displayed order is ready, it is then removed from the display screen and the next order is added to the display at the end.

      A couple has come to eat pizza with their child Billy.
 Billy is a very naughty child and to keep him busy, his parents tell him to make a list of the first meat nased pizza order number present in each set of K orders displayed on the shop's display scrren.